Tim Hovey

-Tim Hovey (June 19, 1945 - September 9, 1989) was a former American child actor during the 1950s.
+Tim Hovey (June 19, 1945 - September 9, 1989) was an American child actor during the 1950s.
 He later became a musician, road manager and an audio engineer for rock bands.

 Acting career

 Born in Los Angeles, California, Hovey was discovered by a talent agent who saw his photo in the window of a photography shop.
 In 1955, he made his acting debut in an episode of Lassie.
 Later that year, he made his film debut as Tiger Flaherty opposite Charlton Heston in The Private War of Major Benson.

 From 1955 to 1959, Hovey worked steadily in films and television, often playing characters younger than his real age due to his small stature.
 In 1957, he was signed to a film contract with Universal-International.
 While working at U-I, Hovey appeared in the Westerns Slim Carter and Money, Women and Guns, both opposite Jock Mahoney.

 Hovey's final onscreen appearance was in an episode of the anthology series Schlitz Playhouse of the Stars, in 1959.
 Despite receiving an offer to appear in a Broadway play produced and directed by Otto Preminger, Hovey chose to retire from acting.